 Other common date rape drugs are GHB (Gamma Hydroxybutyrate) and Ketamine.
 They can all be detected in the body system for 12-72 hours after ingestion.
-Victims have reported waking up in a cheap hotel, in an alley, in a park, or in their own car or even their own bed.
-Perpetrators in a busy venue are simply viewed as a stand-up guy taking care of his drunk girlfriend.
+Victims have reported waking up in a cheap hotel, in an alley, in a park, or in their own car, or even their own bed.
+Perpetrators in a busy venue are simply viewed as stand-up guys taking care of his drunk girlfriend.
 They can then go through her purse, learn from her driver’s license or phone where she lives, use her house keys and assault her in her own bed.

 Unfortunately, the amnesia (partial or full) that is a result of date rape drugs can be long-lasting or permanent.
-Depression, anxiety, shame and guilt frequently follow, as well as potential sexually transmitted diseases or pregnancy.
+Depression, anxiety, shame, and guilt frequently follow, as well as potential sexually transmitted diseases or pregnancy.
 Many victims state that living with the unknown is the worst dynamic to live with.
 Psychotherapy with a trauma expert can help mitigate these effects.

 A “healthy paranoia” can help you to enjoy socializing safely:

 1. Be careful of what you post on social media.